 You may need several different vaccines at certain ages.
 It’s important to get all the vaccines recommended for you on time.

-If you have medically at-risk conditions, you may need extra vaccines.
-Talk to your GP, pharmacist, nurse or other immunisation service provider for more information.
+If you have any medical conditions, you may need extra vaccines.
+Talk to your GP, pharmacist, nurse, or other immunisation service provider for more information.

 20 to 49 years old